My "Christmas cactus" always blooms at Thanksgiving. Is there a way to make it bloom a few weeks later?

 If you have a Christmas cactus that always blooms around Thanksgiving, it is probably because of one of the following reasons: it is actually a Thanksgiving cactus or it blooms early due to growing conditions.

-If your holiday cactus still sounds like it belongs to the merry Christmas groupings, than it probably flowers early in the season due to the growing conditions.
+If your holiday cactus still sounds like it belongs to the merry Christmas groupings then it probably flowers early in the season due to the growing conditions.
 Thanksgiving and Christmas cacti need cool temperatures (roughly 55 to 65 degrees Fahrenheit) to begin the production of flowers, so your cactus is most likely exposed to this change in weather early.
 You can help instigate when your plant will bloom by keeping track of the temperature outside.
-When it is below 50 degrees, you can place the container by a drafty window or when it hits the ideal 55 to 60 degree range, place the container outdoors.
+When it is below 50 degrees, you can place the container by a drafty window or when it hits the ideal 55- to 60-degree range, place the container outdoors.
 These cacti are most successful with longer periods of uninterrupted darkness, around 13 to 16 hours, and shortened days.

 Looking for planting ideas?
 Download the Horticulture Plants We Love 2010-2011 for the latest varieties of plants from 2010 and 2011 to help create a stunning display in your yard.